The Golden Age of Justinian

 Opening Scene - Constantinople, 532 CE

 The air was thick with smoke and the screams of the dying.
 From his palace window, Emperor Justinian watched in horror as Constantinople burned.
-The Nika Riots had spiraled beyond control – what began as sports fan violence between the Blue and Green chariot racing factions had evolved into a full-scale rebellion against his rule.
+The Nika Riots had spiraled beyond control.
+What began as sports fan violence between the Blue and Green chariot racing factions had grown into a full-scale rebellion against his rule.
 Nearly half the city was ablaze, including the magnificent Hagia Sophia church.

 His advisers urged him to flee.
 The mob numbered in the tens of thousands, and they had already proclaimed a rival emperor.
 Even his trusted general Belisarius counseled retreat.
 But then Theodora, his empress, rose from her purple cushioned throne.
 The former actress, whom many still scorned as a woman of low birth, spoke with steel in her voice: